These Credit Cards Have a $95 Annual Fee, but Here's Why It's Worth Considering

 If you fly Delta, here's what you should know: you can check your first bag free on every Delta flight with this card - that is a savings of up to $200 per round trip for a family of 4.
 Plus, you can enjoy Priority Boarding.
 Terms and conditions apply.

 Credit cards with annual fees are not right for everybody.
-But for some, they are brilliant.
+But for some, they work brilliantly.

-- If you don't have great credit, focus on improving your responsible credit management with either credit cards for people with fair credit or no credit.
-Avoid prepaid debit cards as those cards do not help you build credit history.
+- If you don't have great credit, focus on improving your credit management skills with credit cards for people with fair credit or no credit.
+Avoid prepaid debit cards as those do not help you build credit history.

 - If you don't spend over $334 per month, focus on a credit card with no annual fee instead.